sapegin/washingcode-book/manuscript/book.md

 }
 ```

-The only difference here is the parameter with pass to our function with a very long name, so we could move the condition inside the function call:
+The only difference here is the parameter we pass to our function with a very long name.
+We could move the condition inside the function call:

 <!-- const dispatch = () => {}, changeIsWordDocumentExportSuccessful = () => {} -->